Logo

 In the first instance, Enness’ broker will ask you for general information about the art that you’d like to secure a loan against, as well as how much you would like to borrow and by when.

 Fine art finance is very specialist, but different players have different appetites for lending.
-Despite the relatively small size of the market, it is possible to borrow significant amounts.
 Some lenders will offer loans to the tune of hundreds of millions of pounds to the right borrower.
 The type of art you are using as collateral, the size of your collection, the artist, period, provenance and amount you want to borrow will all influence which lender Enness will approach on your behalf.
 Fine art finance is generally a short-term financing option because of the relatively high costs associated with this type of loan.
-There is no "official" maximum loan term, but 18 months to three years is standard.
+Twelve to thirty six months is standard, renewed terms are also very common.

 Enness will be able to go straight to the best sources of art-backed finance.
 With a proven track record in the art financing space, your broker will know which lenders to approach, regardless of how much you want to borrow or the complexity of your transaction.
 Enness will handle all the negotiations on your behalf and ensure the deal runs smoothly until completion.
 Naturally, your broker will also be available to you and your team at any point until the deal is finalised to assist with anything you need.